 and saved the empty feeder for the birds.

 But I endured.

 And so I guess despite the sun

-despite the blooming apple trees, despite the smells
+despite the blooming apple trees,

-and take it in, I will not think of you.
+I will not think of you.